ivan-sepulveda/when-where/README.md

 # when-where
-A travel discovery app that recommends the best destinations for your dates based on weather, seasonality, crowds, exchange rates, and interests like hiking, beaches, food, nightlife, and culture.
+Recommends destinations based on your dates or dates based on your destination.
+Datasets include Michelin restaurants, Price Level Indices, and more.

 ## Setup